rust-lang/nomicon/src/vec-alloc.md

 Next we need to figure out what to actually do when we *do* want space.
 For that, we'll need to use the rest of the heap APIs.
-These basically allow us to talk directly to Rust's allocator (jemalloc by default).
+These basically allow us to talk directly to Rust's allocator (`malloc` on Unix platforms and `HeapAlloc` on Windows by default).

 We'll also need a way to handle out-of-memory (OOM) conditions.
 The standard library calls `std::alloc::oom()`, which in turn calls the `oom` langitem,